xDaryamo/puccini/README.md

 [TOSCA](https://www.oasis-open.org/committees/tosca/).

-Each tool is a self-contained executable file, allowing them to be easily distributed and easily embedded in tool chains, orchestration, and development environments.
+Each tool is a self-contained executable file, allowing them to be easily distributed and easily embedded in toolchains, orchestration, and development environments.
 They are coded in 100% [Go](https://golang.org/) and are very portable, even runnable on [WebAssembly](https://webassembly.org/).